zust-hh/rax-chat/README.md

 # rax_graphQL_demo
-A Hackernews built with react, react-apollo, prisma
+A Hackernews built with react & GraphQL